jj1bdx/sfmt-erlang/README.md

 * speedup: ~40 times faster than the pure Erlang code (when fully inline-optimized (see rebar.config))
 * Pure Erlang code available under `reference_texts/`
 * `gen_rand32/1` and `gen_rand_float/1` use Erlang lists (Dan Gudmudsson showed the list version is faster)
+* NOTE: SSE2 code and options removed due to causing crash of Erlang BEAM (and even if the code enabled the performance increase is minimal)

 # Tested platforms